ezsystems/ezplatform/RUNNING_BEHAT.md

-# Running eZ Platform's test
+# Running the behat features

 ## Install selenium server
 Download the last version of the selenium server on the [download page](http://www.seleniumhq.org/download/).